gandhi-jijitech/apps4problog/_posts/2020-02-25-microsoft-teams-tenant-to-tenant-migration-with-planner-onenote-and-wiki-tabs.md

 storage, and other Office 365 app integration in one place.
 Microsoft Teams is the widely accepted and adopted tool for enterprises using Office 365.

-In some instances, the Teams and its channel needs to migrate from One Office 365 Group to another.
-It can be in the same tenant or another tenant.
-Some cases are:

 “Move Teams and its Channels for information flow between different departments. “